 - Option #3 – New congregate nutrition or senior center sites where the director or manager confirms with a letter that at least 50% of those receiving meals are eligible for or receiving SNAP benefits.
-You will need to turn in a signed letter to Steps to Health.
-Adult Site Director_Eligibility Form
+You will need to turn in a site eligibility form to Steps to Health.

 - Option #4 – A setting located in a census tract where at least 50% of the residents are at the poverty level.
 This can be determined at this website https://geomap.ffiec.gov/FFIECGeocMap/GeocodeMap1.aspx .
 Write the site address in the address search bar which provides the census tract code.
 Using this code and your county (columns C and D), find the percent poverty rate in column I of this form.